shawnbrown/squint/README.rst

 .. start-inclusion-marker-description

-Squint is a light-weight query interface for tabular data that's easy to learn and quick to use.
-A core feature of Squint is that the structure of a query's *selection* matches the structure of its *result*.
+Squint is a simple query interface for tabular data that's light-weight and easy to learn. *A core feature of Squint is that the structure of a query's* **selection** *matches the structure of its* **result**.
 With it you can:

 * Select data using Python literals—sets, lists, dictionaries, etc.—and get results in the same format.